-Note: These results describe respondent selection into experiment by comparing the experimental sample (497 respondents) to the entire sample of eligible commuters approached in gas stations by the survey team (panel A) and to the full survey sample (panels B and C).
-The sample in panel A is all respondents approached in gas stations, excluding ineligible respondents.
-Weights are used to (a) account for missing data for each variable, and (b) adjust for the estimated $\sim 52\%$ ineligible respondents among survey refusals (for refusals, 7218 respondents did not complete the eligibility filter, and I assume the same proportion were ineligible).
-Gender, age, and car driver variables are visually assessed by the surveyor for all respondents.
-Vehicle value (residual) is imputed based on vehicle type (car/motorcycle), make, and model, using pricing data scraped from a used-vehicles website in Bangalore, residualized on a "car" dummy.
-Monthly income is self-reported during the recruitment survey (the respondent is handed the tablet to enter the amount confidentially-the surveyor never sees the amount), truncated at 100,000 INR ( $\sim 1300$ USD).
-Occupation is self-reported during the recruitment survey (a for in hypothetical scenarios in a follow-up phone survey; for details, see Kreindler (2023), Section A.4.2.
-The difference in SD units includes significance levels from a (weighted) regression of the row outcome variable on an indicator for being in the experiment.
+Notes.
+These results describe respondent selection into experiment by comparing the experimental sample (497 respondents) to the entire sample of eligible commuters approached in gas stations by the survey team (panel A) and to the full survey sample (panels B and C).
+The sample in Panel A is all respondents approached in gas stations, excluding ineligible respondents.
+Weights are used to (a) account for missing data for each variable, and (b) to adjust for the estimated $\sim 52\%$ ineligible respondents among survey refusals (for refusals, 7, 218 respondents did not complete the eligibility filter, and I assume the same proportion were ineligible).
+Gender, age and car driver variables are visually assessed by the surveyor for all respondents.
+Vehicle value (residual) is imputed based on vehicle type (car/motorcycle), make and model, using pricing data scrapped from a used-vehicles website in Bangalore, residualized on a "car" dummy.
+Monthly income is self-reported during the recruitment survey (the respondent is handed the tablet to enter the amount confidentially - the surveyor never sees the amount), truncated at 100,000 INR ($\sim 1,300$ USD).
+Occupation is self-reported during the recruitment survey.
+Value of time and schedule flexibility are based on choices in hypothetical scenarios in a follow-up phone survey; for details, see Kreindler (2023), section A.4.2.
+The difference in SD units includes significance levels from a (weighted) regression of the row outcome variable on an indicator for being in the experiment. $p \leq 0.10, p \leq 0.05, p \leq 0.01$